Eomys/pyleecan-doc/tutorials.rst

 Webinar
 #######
-Three public and free webinars will be organized by `Green Forge Coop`_:
+Three public and free webinars will be organized by `Green Forge Coop`_ and UNICAS University:

 - Friday 16th October 15h-17h (GMT+2): How to use pyleecan (basics)?
-Pyleecan basics, call of FEMM, use of the Graphical User Interface
+Pyleecan basics, call of FEMM, use of the GUI
 - Friday 30th October 15h-17h (GMT+1): How to use pyleecan (advanced)?
 Optimization tools, meshing, plot commands
 - Friday 6th November 15h-17h (GMT+1): How to contribute to pyleecan?
 Github projects, Object Oriented Programming